gruntjs/grunt-docs/Contributing-to-grunt.md

 ## Modifying grunt
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

+1. Ensure grunt-cli is installed (see the [[Getting started]] guide for more information)
 1. Fork and clone the repo.
 1. Check out the correct branch.
 Currently, grunt development happens in the `devel` branch.
 1. Run `npm install` to install all grunt dependencies.
-1. Run `npm link` to put the dev version of grunt in the system path (this is only needed for developing grunt, not for plugins or the website).
 1. Run `grunt` to grunt grunt.

 Assuming that you don't see any red, you're ready to go.
-Just be sure to run `grunt` after making any changes, to ensure that nothing breaks.
+Just be sure to run `grunt` after making any changes, to ensure that nothing has broken.

 ### Submitting pull requests